pikepdf/pikepdf/docs/objects.rst

 Making PDF objects
 ==================

-You may construct a new object with one of the factory functions:
+You may construct a new object with one of the classes:

 *   :class:`pikepdf.Array`
 *   :class:`pikepdf.Dictionary`